 The goal of the CWHRS project is now to "get the word out" about important and potentially life-saving results, to the public and to practitioners and legislators who can use those results to help save lives.
 The CWHRS Forum, housed on the Authority's web site, currently has 90 members, most of them practitioners or researchers in the field, plus welcomes visits from people seeking information.
 A number of reports, journal articles and other publications have been developed from the research, most of them collaborations.
 Staff is frequently solicited for presentations and briefings on the research and project tools, and data continue to be requested for use by other researchers.
+"Risk factors for femicide-suicide in abusive relationships: Results from a multi-site case control study" (with Jane Koziol-McLain, Auckland University of Technology, New Zealand, Daniel Webster, Johns Hopkins, Judith McFarlane, Texas Women's University, Yvonne Ulrich, University of Washington School of Nursing, Nancy Glass, Oregon Health and Science University, Jacquelyn C. Campbell, Johns Hopkins) was published in Violence and Victims (June, 2006).
+We are now revising the paper to submit as a Research Bulletin.

-Current and recent collaborations based on CWHRS results include:
+Other current and recent collaborations based on CWHRS results include the following: